sercankulcu/sercankulcu.github.io/_pages/about.md

 Hello..

 Welcome to my personal website.
-My name is Sercan Külcü, and I am an assistant professor in computer science at Giresun University.
+My name is Sercan Külcü, and I am currently an assistant professor in computer science at Giresun University.
 I am interested in computer networks and embedded systems, and I am always looking for new ways to apply my skills and knowledge to solve challenging problems in these areas.
 I am also a hands-on software engineer since 2005 and have a PhD in wireless communications.

 My research interests include low-power wireless communications (e.g., 6TiSCH, LoRaWAN, and Bluetooth Low-Energy), embedded and real-time operating systems (e.g., ContikiOS, RIOT, and TinyOS), machine learning applications (using tools such as WEKA, TensorFlow, and Apache Mahout), and C/C++ programming.
 I am also interested in Internet of Things (IoT) applications and its integration with existing technologies.